knubez/TAMS/docs/index.md

 A paper describing _this_ implementation of TAMS {cite:p}`TAMS2.0` in Python has been published in _GMD_ (2024-08-15).
 ```

-Datasets used in the examples can be retrieved with
-{func}`tams.data.download_examples`.

 ```{toctree}
 :caption: Examples
 :hidden: